 Dietitians are food and nutrition experts!
 So what would a dietitian eat for breakfast?
 What foods would she keep out of her kitchen?

-We asked Alanna Elliott, RD, LDN, an outpatient dietitian at Edward Hospital in Naperville, what she keeps in her fridge.
+We asked a dietitian what she keeps in her fridge.

 Q: What are your go-to condiments?